etcd-io/etcd/Documentation/platforms/freebsd.md

 ## Issues

-If you find any issues with the build/install procedure or you’ve found a problem that you’ve verified is local to FreeBSD version only (for example, by not being able to reproduce it on any other platform, like OSX or Linux), please sent a problem report using this page for more
+If you find any issues with the build/install procedure or you've found a problem that you've verified is local to FreeBSD version only (for example, by not being able to reproduce it on any other platform, like OSX or Linux), please sent a problem report using this page for more
 information: http://www.freebsd.org/send­pr.html